DrDomedag/WanderingWizard/README.md

 # Wandering Wizard
 This is a game inspired heavily by [Rift Wizard 2](https://store.steampowered.com/app/2058570/Rift_Wizard_2/).
-It's currently in an early stage of development.
-You can try it out by running main.py, though there is no requirements.txt, so you'll have to install the necessary packages manually.
-There is also no tutorial, nor is making one a priority, but the game is primarily mouse controlled, and I think you can figure it out.
+It's currently in an early stage of development, but does feature an infinite, procedurally generated world to explore, enemies to kill, spells to learn and cast and points of interest to discover.
+You can try it out by installing the packages in requirements.txt and running main.py.
+There is no tutorial, nor is making one a priority, but there is currently no real objective other than to not die, and some basic controls are listed below:

+Basic controls:
 Click the spells in the left-hand menu or use the scroll wheel to select one.
 Hold down the right mouse button to see the possible target tiles and area of effect of the selected spell.
 Click a legal target tile to cast.
 Use the numpad keys or left click the ground to move.